Skip to main content

 Remove a key-value pair.

-def delete(key: str) -> MemoryDeleteResponse
+def delete(key: str, shared: bool = False) -> MemoryDeleteResponse

 Parameters: